-On October 9, 1997, the guardian ad litem filed a Motion for Revocation of Improvement Period due to Kelly S.'s alleged failure to overcome her alcohol and substance abuse problems.
-At a hearing on the motion on October 20, 1997, testimony concerning Kelly S.'s relapse was presented.
+On October 9, 1997, the guardian ad litem filed a Motion for Revocation of Improvement Period due to Kelly S. 's alleged failure to overcome her alcohol and substance abuse problems.
+At a hearing on the motion on October 20, 1997, testimony concerning Kelly S. 's relapse was presented.
 On October 22, 1997, a disposition order was filed.
-In that order, the circuit court terminated Kelly S.'s parental rights; awarded
+See footnote 14 In that order, the circuit court terminated Kelly S. 's parental rights; awarded permanent guardianship of the children to the Department with the direction that they be placed in permanent foster care; and granted Kelly S. post-termination visitation rights.
+See footnote 15